 Joerg Herrmann MDProfessor of Medicine, Mayo Graduate School of Medicine, Rochester, Minnesota

 Dr. Herrmann has been receiving NIH research funding, serves as a reviewer for over 30 journals, including all major cardiovascular journals.
-He is also a contributor to Braunwald's Heart Disease, the associated editor of Trends in Cardiovascular Medicine, and is the editor of the textbook Clinical Cardio-Oncology.
+He currently is the chair of the Scientific Committee of the International Cardio-Oncology Society and an associated editor of several journals including the European Heart Journal (EHJ), EHJ Open, Trends in Cardiovascular Medicine, International Journal of Cardiology, Frontiers in Cardiovascular Medicine, and Current Cardiology Reports.
+He is also a regular contributor to Braunwald's Heart Disease, the associated editor of Trends in Cardiovascular Medicine, and the editor of the Cardio-Oncology Companion Book to Braunwald’s Heart Disease as well as the textbook Clinical Cardio-Oncology.

 His main research interests are cardio-oncology, cardiac biomarkers, periprocedural myocardial infarction, atherosclerosis, and vascular biology.